Laura St. John will Sign Copies of ‘Don’t Judge a Bug By Its Cover‘ on April 5 Downtown

-Laura also is a singer-songwriter, performing most recently with her daughter, Sunny Rose and with a local band.
-She and her husband also have a son who attends the University of Central Florida.
+She also is a singer-songwriter, performing recently with her daughter, Sunny Rose, and with a local band.
+Laura and her husband also have a son who attends the University of Central Florida.

 Laura is one busy bee and an inspiring woman.
 Beyond writing and singing, she puts on healthy eating programs as The Alphabet Chef; runs an organizing business called Specialized Organizational Services; and volunteers for many Lake County projects.

 But one thing you won’t find her doing is judging a book — or a bug — by its cover.